Pin It Rich, fudgy brownies made with pumpkin puree and boosted with protein—perfect for a healthy snack or post-workout treat.

 Contains nuts (almond butter) unless a seed butter is substituted.
 Gluten-free and dairy-free as written.
 Protein powder may contain allergens (e.g. dairy, soy); check labels for specific ingredients.

-Pin It These pumpkin workout brownies are a perfect balance of taste and nutrition, ideal for any time of day.
+These pumpkin workout brownies are a perfect balance of taste and nutrition, ideal for any time of day.

 Recipe Questions & Answers